coverclock/com-diag-hazer/README.md

 # Comma Separated Value (CSV) Output

-The -T flag for gpstool will cause the utility to save every Position, Velocity, Time solution to a "trace" file in CSV format as described below.
+The -T flag for gpstool will cause the utility to a Position, Velocity, Time (PVT) solution once a second to a "trace" file in CSV format as described below.
 This makes it easy to analyze results using tools like Excel and several tools provided by Hazer itself.
-The PVT solution is taken from the high precision u-blox UBX-NAV-HPPOSLLH message if it is available, from the ensemble GNSS solution if it exists, or from one of the four Global Satellite Navigation Systems solutions in this order of preference:
-GPS, GLONASS, Galileo, BeiDou.
+The PVT solution is taken from the high precision u-blox UBX-NAV-HPPOSLLH message if it is available, from the ensemble GNSS solution if it exists, or from one of the four Global Satellite Navigation Systems solutions in this order of preference: GPS, GLONASS, Galileo, BeiDou.
 The attitude (roll, pitch, yaw) is taken from the UBX-NAV-ATT message from the IMU if it is available.
-Fields which are not available or are not supported by the receiver have values coded as "0." instead of empty to simplify parsing.
-The CSV output is only generated once a 3D fix is available.
+Fields which are not available or are not supported by the receiver have values coded as "0." instead of an empty string to simplify parsing in post-processing.

 * NAM - hostname of computer running gpstool.
 * NUM - sequence number of observation.